ghooks-org/ghooks/README.md

 _It is not advised to install `ghooks` as a production dependency, as it will install git hooks in your production environment as well.
 Please install it under the `devDependencies` section of your `package.json`._

 ## Setup
-Add a `config.hooks` entry in your `package.json` and simply specify which git hooks you want and their corresponding commands, like the following:
+Add a `config.ghooks` entry in your `package.json` and simply specify which git hooks you want and their corresponding commands, like the following:

 ```
 {